Graham Tope, Baron Tope

-Graham Norman Tope, Baron Tope, (born 30 November 1943) is a Liberal Democrat politician in the United Kingdom.
-He was also a councillor in the London Borough of Sutton until 2014.
+Graham Norman Tope, Baron Tope, (born 30 November 1943) is a British politician and life peer.
+A member of the Liberal Democrats, he has served in both the House of Commons (19721974) and House of Lords (1994present).
+Locally he was also a councillor on Sutton London Borough Council from 1974 to 2014 and elected to the London Assembly from 2000 to 2008.

+Career

 In 1972, Tope captured the seat of Sutton and Cheam at a parliamentary by-election from the Conservatives for the Liberal Party.
-The Conservatives retook the seat at the February 1974 general election.
+He became the first Liberal to represent the seat.
+The Conservatives retook it at the February 1974 general election.
+Tope contested the seat again in October 1974 without success.

-In November 1973, Tope was made spokesperson for the Liberal Party on health and social security and Northern Ireland.
+In November 1973, Tope was made spokesperson for the Liberal Party on health, social security and Northern Ireland.

+From 1974 to 2014 Tope was a councillor on Sutton London Borough Council.
+He was leader of the council from 1986 to 1999.

 Having been appointed a Commander of the Order of the British Empire (CBE) in the 1991 Birthday Honours, Tope was created a life peer as Baron Tope, of Sutton in the London Borough of Sutton on 4 October 1994.
-He is a member of the Committee of the Regions of the European Union and is the only person in the country to have served as a member of a European Institution, a member of the UK Parliament, a member of a regional government structure and as a borough councillor all at the same time.
+He became the Liberal Democrats' spokesperson on education.
+He was a member of the European Committee of the Regions and is the only person to have served as a member of a European Institution, a member of the UK Parliament, a member of a regional government structure and as a borough councillor all at the same time.

-At the London Assembly, he was leader of the Liberal Democrat Group until 2006, member of the Audit Panel, and member of the Transport Committee.
+At the London Assembly, he was leader of the Liberal Democrat Group until 2006, a member of the Audit Panel and member of the Transport Committee.
 He was also a member of the Metropolitan Police Authority, which oversees the Metropolitan Police.
+He retired after two terms at the 2008 London Assembly election.